joshhayles/joshhayles/README.md

 ## My Quick Intro

 I have 16 years of experience building and running my own six-figure Real Estate business.
 I have significant skills regarding customer service, customer/user experience (both; online via product use, as well as in-person communication with people), and I love building systems and processes that solve problems and help people.
-I'm now combining my business and customer skillset with my technology skills in Javascript and Python.
+I'm now combining my business and customer skillset with my "stay curious" approach to technology.
 I'm currently building my passion project that will help homeowners reduce their property taxes, while working full time as a Solutions Engineer with Datadog.

 ## My Background